Auto Trader alternatives – the ultimate guide

 How to sell your car on other free listing sites

-Auto Trader is an enormous private online marketplace for selling your car.
-However, if you want to sell your car privately, it’s far from the only option to list your car for sale.
+Auto Trader is a large-scale private online marketplace for selling your car.
+However, if you want to sell your car privately, it’s not the only option you have.

 When selling your car privately, there are plenty of free online listings sites you can use to find buyers.

-The process of finding a buyer privately, either on Auto Trader or elsewhere, can therefore be lengthy and frustrating, if you’re not lucky with finding motivated, trustworthy buyers.
+The process of finding a buyer privately, either on Auto Trader or elsewhere, can be lengthy and frustrating.
+Finding motivated, genuine trustworthy buyers the first time around can be challenging.

 CompanyFee-free listingSafe, managed paymentHPI verificationBuyer collects in-personSale type